 • I have completed a major scenery project, the first one in years: I built the mountainside above West Portal.
 Formerly this ended in a backdrop right behind the portal, but now it extends considerably further back.
 Not only does this include US 40 and a whole bunch of forest, it opens up the whole scene by removing a vertical block.
 It also conceals the helix from prying eyes…

 • I have lost my mind completely– I am currently assembling a fleet of equipment suitable for a 1964 era!
 F units, high-nose hoods, diesel hydraulics, Alco PA’s, fleets of roofwalk-equipped boxcars, and yet more passenger cars!
-As soon as the first batch comes through the paint shop, I’ll post some updates here.
+As soon as I can around get to it, I’ll post some updates here.